Are you planning to vist the Tree House Nusa Penida?

 The first Thousand Island Viewpoint is located before the treehouse and the second a further 5 minutes hike after you go passed the treehouse.
 The second one has a small bench with a roof, and it’s great to have a rest in the shade.
 From that point, you can see the treehouses below and the magical Thousand Islands Bay.
 I couldn’t count a thousand islands but just a few, but I love the dreamy name even if it’s not true!

-Recently, they have also introduced another ticket for taking photos at the tree house.
-It costs 25k IDR ($1.7 or £1.2) and can be purchased right next to the tree house.
+They have recently introduced another ticket for taking photos at the tree house.
+It costs 75k IDR ($5) and can be purchased right next to the tree house.

-The best time to visit Tree House on Nusa Penida is during the dry season which starts in October and ends in March.
-Also, if you want to enjoy the place to yourself, come in the early morning before 10 am.
+The best time to visit Tree House on Nusa Penida is during the dry season, which starts in October and ends in March.
+Also, if you want to enjoy the place for yourself, come early in the morning before 10 am.

 Having said that, I visited after midday and didn’t feel like the place was overcrowded.
 A few people were waiting in the queue to take a photo with the main treehouse, but that didn’t bother me much.
 Also, the whole area is pretty vast, so it never feels crowded.